Credibrate

 No National Insurance on dividends

 Dividends are not subject to National Insurance contributions of any class.
 This makes dividend income materially more tax-efficient than employment income for higher earners.
-A director-shareholder paying themselves a salary up to the National Insurance primary threshold (£12,570) and topping up with dividends can reduce their combined income tax and NI burden significantly compared to a pure employment income structure.
+A director-shareholder paying themselves a salary up to the NI primary threshold (£12,570) and topping up with dividends can reduce their combined income tax and NI burden significantly compared to a pure employment income structure — this is why many contractor director-shareholders structure income as salary plus dividends.
+See our IR35 calculator if you are uncertain about your employment status.
+For comparison, a cash bonus from employment attracts both income tax and NI, making dividends a more efficient income mechanism for those with the flexibility to choose.

 Reporting dividend income

-If your total dividend income exceeds £1,000 per year, you must report it to HMRC via Self Assessment.
-If you already file a Self Assessment tax return for other reasons (such as self-employment income), you should include all dividend income regardless of the amount.
+If your total dividend income exceeds £10,000 per year, you must register for and file a Self Assessment tax return to declare your dividends.
+If your dividend income is above the £500 allowance but below £10,000, HMRC can collect the tax owed by adjusting your PAYE tax code — Self Assessment is not required unless you are already registered for other reasons.
+If you already file a Self Assessment return (for example, for self-employment income or a student loan collected via Self Assessment), you should include all dividend income regardless of amount.
 Dividends within an ISA do not need to be reported.

 Frequently asked questions